executablebooks/sphinx-design/docs/get_started.md

 The `panel` directive is replaced by the use of the top-level `grid` directive, then using `grid-item-card` directive children, rather than delimiting cards by `---`.

 If no card is needed, then the `grid-item` directive can be used instead and `card` can be also used independently of grids.

+Approximately, `.. panels::` is equivalent to `.. grid:: 1 2 2 2` with option `:gutter: 2`.

 ### `tabbed` directive replaced